iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   directories of DVC repositories will only contain links to the data files in the cache).

-  **Note:** DVC includes the cache directory to `.gitignore` file during the initialization.
-And no data files (with actual content) will ever be pushed to Git repository, only dvc-files that are needed to reproduce them.
+  **Note:** DVC includes the cache directory in `.gitignore` during the initialization.
+No data files (with actual content) will ever be pushed to the Git repository, only DVC-files that are needed to reproduce them.

 * `.dvc/state` - this file is used for optimization.
 It is a SQLite db, that contains checksums for files in a project with respective timestamps